tomevans1122/Iris-DataSet-Analysis/README.md

 |---------------|---------------|--------------|--------------|-------|
 |  5.1 | 3.5 | 1.4 | 0.2 | iris-setosa |
 | 4.9  | 3.0 | 1.4 | 0.2 | Iris-setosa |

+There are 50 entries for each species, thus totalling 150 entries.